MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 * `visible` a boolean to determine if the caption controls overlay has been rendered

 For privacy, the `controlsOverlay` will not be accessible to iframes inside of a webpage.
 See [Privacy Considerations](#privacy-considerations) below

+Whenever the overlay is resized, a `resize` event will be fired on the `window` object to notify the client that it should recalculate the layout based on the new bounding rect of the overlay.

 ### Defining Draggable Regions in Web Content
 Web developers will need a standards-based way of defining which areas of their content within the general area of the title bar should be treated as draggable.